-The main air pollutant of concern in Bath - nitrogen dioxide - has reduced since the introduction of the Covid-19 restrictions in late March 2020 and the graph below shows data from our continuous air quality analyser sites around the city to the end of May 2020.
-To suppliment these continuous analysers, we also have over 200 nitrogen dioxide tubes around the district.
-Monitoring using these tubes has recently recommenced following a short break due to the lab closing because of the Covid-19 crisis.
+The main air pollutant of concern in Bath - nitrogen dioxide - reduced since the introduction of the Covid-19 restrictions in late March 2020.
+The graph below shows the percentage changes in provisional data from three continuous air quality analyser sites around the city to the end of September 2020, compared to the average over the last five years (2015-2019).
+Continuous analysers are the gold standard in terms of nitrogen dioxide measurements.

 Traffic flows remain approximately 15% lower than usually expected for this time of year and this has had an effect on measured nitrogen dioxide concentrations.
 However, since May, levels of nitrogen dioxide have begun returning to similar levels as in 2019, particularly at the Lower Bristol Road (nr junction with Windsor Bridge Road) analyser location.

 The september average nitrogen dioxide level at Lower Bristol Road (nr junction with Windsor Bridge) was 4% higher than for the same period in 2019.
 This is shown in the graph below, that plots percentage changes from 2019 to 2020.

 To supplement these continuous analysers, we also have over 200 nitrogen dioxide tubes around the district.
 The following graph shows the percentage change from 2019 at some of the sites with the highest recorded nitrogen dioxide concentrations.
 The month of April had no measurements because the laboratory that analyses the diffusion tubes was closed due to the virus.